-How to Make Cannabutter: The complete guide to making weed butter
+How to Make Cannabutter with Simple and Easy Steps: The complete guide to making weed butter

 Butter is a very consistent ingredient in cooking.
 It can be combined with a host of different cooking combinations.

 The idea of infusing butter with weed is ancient, and had hardly changed in principle.
-Originally developed thousands of years ago, the recipe to make cannabutter has continued to be passed down.
+Originally developed thousands of years ago, the recipe to make bud butter has continued to be passed down.

 Why Weed Butter is awesome